Moses und Aron (film)

 The film was shot on location in Italy and Egypt, specifically the amphitheater within the ruins of Alba Fucens.
 The film utilized the same team of cinematographers as Straub and Huillet's Chronicle of Anna Magdalena Bach.
 The soundtrack and cast of the film is the same as the 1974 recording conducted by Michael Gielen (Philips 6700 084).

 The original German version of the film was dedicated to Holger Meins, a former cinematography student who joined the Red Army Faction in the early 1970s and died on hunger strike in prison.
 This dedication was censored by German broadcasters for the film's first transmission in 1975.
 The English subtitles of Schoenberg's dense German libretto were prepared by assistant Gregory Woods, who is credited on the DVD.

 The film was shown at the 1975 Cannes Film Festival, but was not entered into the main competition.

-In a review of the film, composer Allen Shaw commented on how the camera work and directorship mirrored the film's central premise:
+In a review of the film, composer Allen Shawn commented on how the camera work and directorship mirrored the film's central premise: